Automobile Grant | 100% Service-Connected Disabled Veterans

 Richard Maxwell, is a seasoned automotive marketing executive with over two decades of experience.
 Starting in 1999 with his advertising agency, Maxx Design & Marketing, he has consistently delivered innovative marketing solutions.
 After earning his MBA, Richard shifted focus to adaptive technology, serving as Marketing Manager for Superior Van & Mobility.
 Today, he leverages his expertise to promote and educate others about adaptive equipment in transportation and drive change in accessible mobility.

-When it comes to addressing the mobility needs of individuals who rely on wheelchairs, there is an alarming gap in coverage that cannot be overlooked: medical insurance, car insurance, and Medicare do not typically cover the cost of wheelchair-accessible vehicles (WAVs).
+When it comes to addressing the mobility needs of individuals who rely on wheelchairs, there is an alarming gap in coverage that cannot be overlooked: medical insurance, car insurance, and Medicare.
+None of which will typically pay for a wheelchair van.
 This lack of support, which many might find surprising, has significant implications for many people’s independence, freedom, and quality of life.

-Medical Insurance: Misclassification of Needs
+Medical Insurance - Misclassification of Needs

-The crux of the medical insurance issue is the classification of wheelchair-accessible vehicles.
-These vital resources are not seen as ‘medical’; thus, their cost is not covered under standard medical insurance policies.
-This classification seems to gloss over the critical role these vehicles play in an individual’s health and well-being, serving as a conduit to medical appointments, physical therapy sessions, and even pharmacies for medication pickups.
-Unfortunately, this disconnect between the clear medical utility of WAVs and their recognition as such by insurance providers leaves policyholders without coverage for this essential tool.
+This classification seems to ignore the critical role these vehicles play in an individual’s health and well-being, serving as a conduit to medical appointments, physical therapy sessions, and even pharmacies.
+Unfortunately, this disconnect between the clear medical utility and their recognition as such by insurance providers leaves policyholders without coverage.

-Car Insurance: A Missed Connection
+Car Insurance - A Missed Connection

-Car insurance policies largely focus on accidents and liabilities and rarely extend them to cover the cost of special equipment or modifications like those found in wheelchair-accessible vehicles.
+Car insurance policies largely focus on accidents and liabilities and rarely extend them to cover the cost of special equipment or modifications like those found in wheelchair vans.
 At the same time, some car insurance policies might cover the cost of original equipment manufacturer (OEM) parts.
 Still, the modifications necessary to make a vehicle wheelchair-accessible go well beyond these standard parts.
 The absence of coverage for these necessary modifications underscores the insurance industry’s disconnect with the specific needs of the mobility-impaired population.

-Medicare: An Incomplete Safety Net
+Medicare - An Incomplete Safety Net

 Navigating a Limited Landscape